 openapi directory, the

-split command "unbundles" the specified API definition.
-Code samples, components, and paths are split from the root definition into separate files and folders.
+split command "unbundles" the specified API description.
+Code samples, components, and paths are split from the root API description into separate files and folders.
 The structure of the unbundled directory corresponds to the structure created by our openapi-starter tool.